GoogleChrome/web.dev/src/site/content/en/reliable/imperative-caching-guide/index.md

 They use a mixed approach to decide which items to prefetch:

-- At page load time they ask the servicer worker to retrieve the JSON data for the top 9 items, and add the resulting response objects to an API cache.
+- At page load time they ask the servicer worker to retrieve the JSON data for the top 9 items, and add the resulting response objects to the cache.
-- For the remaining items, they listen to the [mouseover event](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseover_event), so that, when a user moves the cursor on top of an item, they can trigger a fetch for the resource on “demand”.
+- For the remaining items, they listen to the [`mouseover` ](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseover_event) event, so that, when a user moves the cursor on top of an item, they can trigger a fetch for the resource on “demand”.

-They use the [cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) to store JSON
+They use the [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) to store JSON
 responses:

 <figure class="w-figure">